thomascouchbase/chef-cookbook-deepsql/README.md

   for the platform, where applicable.
 When omitted, it will install the default DeepSQL version for the target platform.
 Available version numbers are `5.0`, `5.1`, `5.5`, `5.6`, and `5.7`, depending on platform.

+- `install_bundle_url` - allows the user to specify an alternate location to download a deb or rpm bundle from; this is useful for those environments that are secured and behind corporate firewalls, or where policies prohibit installation of packages directly from the internet.
+Package bundles may be built as follows on a scratch host:

+    1. Download the desired deepSQL installer (deep-install.sh)
+    2. Modify deep-install.sh by commenting out the rm -fr command.
+    3. Run the install command; it will fail.
+    4. Go to /tmp/deep-*
+    5. Run the installer.sh script, providing your activation key, and the deepSQL root password (perhaps use 'secret').
+    6. After installation completes, in the tmp directory run the following for Ubuntu, or similar for CentOS (noting slight changes for the specific version you are using):

+        cd /tmp/deep-*
+        mkdir deepsql-bundle
+        mv *_amd64.deb deepsql-bundle
+        mv deep.deb deepsql-bundle/deepsql-plugin_5.6.28-21214-1ubuntu14.04_amd64.deb
+        cd deepsql-bundle
+        tar cf deepsql_5.6.28-1ubuntu14.04_amd64.deb-bundle.tar *.deb

 #### Actions